agentloopfyi/agentloopfyi.github.io/_pages/deep-research.markdown

 🔥 On top of this core idea of deep research, I had used periodic summarization of messages exchanged, context tailoring and evaluation of report using the LLM-as-judge technique.

 🔥 LLM-as-judge could simply be done by having a specialist agent with "evaluator" role that knows your evaluation criteria (may be with examples), and it evaluates the content provided with discrete labels like POOR, AVERAGE, GOOD or VERY GOOD.
-Then your conditional acceptance may go ahead with GOOD and VERY GOOD reports, and sent POOR and GOOD reports back to the main agent to re-do the research.
+Then your conditional acceptance may go ahead with GOOD and VERY GOOD reports, and send POOR and GOOD reports back to the main agent to re-do the research.
 The trick is to configure your evaluator agent to write a feedback for substandard reports, which you can put into the context of the main or sub-agents in the next pass.

 Give it a try.